What Causes TMJ

 Who is Most at Risk?

-The majority of people who have Temporomandibular joint disorder are women between the ages of 30 and 50.
-Current research suggests 5 to 15% of the population is currently suffering from the condition.
-Most people don’t even realize they have the problem until it becomes worse and begins causing a serious interference with their lives.
+Most people don’t even realize they have the problem until it becomes symptomatic and begins causing a serious interference with their lives.
 For example, they may have mild jaw pain that ends up getting so bad they can’t eat without being in pain or the ear ache they can control with aspirin might develop into a persistent ringing that nearly drives them crazy.

-Consulting someone who understands TMJ physical therapy is critical for the proper treatment of the condition.
+Consulting someone who is highly experienced, understands TMJ is critical for the proper treatment of the condition.
 These causes are not ones that can be fixed by self-help methods.
 You need the guidance of a professional if you want to end your suffering.